ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/tags/create.rst

 Create Tags
 -----------

-The basic format for creating a Tag is:
+The following example illustrates the basic format for creating a Tag:

 .. code::